mljar/mljar-supervised/README.md

 ## Available Modes

-In the [docs](https://supervised.mljar.com/features/modes/) you can find details about AutoML modes are presented in the table .
+In the [docs](https://supervised.mljar.com/features/modes/) you can find details about AutoML modes that are presented in the table.

 <p align="center">
   <img src="https://raw.githubusercontent.com/mljar/visual-identity/main/media/mljar_modes.png" width="100%" />